2DegreesInvesting/r2dii.climate.stress.test/README.md

 **company\_ebit\_data\_input:** A csv file with the following columns:

+  - “company\_name”
+  - "isin
   - “ebit”
-  - “type”
+  - "currency
-  - “company\_name”
+  - “sector”

-… of type “dcc”.
-The data is sourced from Bloomberg.
+… of type “ccdcc”.
+The data is based on three input data sets.
+The main data set is an extract from Bloomberg (can be any other financial data set) that contains the columns:

+  - Name = “c”
+  - ISIN = “c”
+  - Curncy = “c”
+  - Revenue = “d”
+  - EBIT = “d”

+This is merged with exchange rate infos from a currencies data set by joining on the 3 digit currency acronym.
+Additionally, we merge sector information based on the security\_financial\_data file by isin.
 We use this data to classify the main sector a company is operating in and to obtain the EBIT in the start year of the analysis.

 **carbon\_delta\_plus\_damages:** A csv file with the following columns (sources or comments):